duozhanggithub/Python-REST-APIs-with-Flask-Docker-MongoDB-and-AWS/README.md

 ![alt text](https://github.com/duozhanggithub/Python-REST-APIs-with-Flask-Docker-MongoDB-and-AWS/blob/master/example%20of%20documents.png)

 Relational database has a typical schema design that shows a number of tables and the relationships between these tables while in MongoDB there is no concept of relationship.

+Create or switch to the database: use mydb

+Write documents into db: db.movie.insert({"name":"xyz"})

+Delete database: db.dropDatabase()